Memorable Table Settings - and how to achieve them

 Over the past years I got myself inspired by great names like Alberto Pinto and Tony Duquette.
 Both of them have passed away but left a huge legacy in the world of interiors.
 The concept of More is More is tied to these names.
 Just imagine this mantra applied to table settings – it goes from over-the-top to outlandish.
 And that is just about right up my alley.

 Ever since, my dining-room table has become my lab to experiment.
 And every time I have to choose whether I plan to have food on the table or not – the food always loses out for it is just too tempting for me to go crazy with the decoration.
-But don’t fret because you always find some side-tables which would cater for this problem.
+But don’t fret because you always find some side-tables which offer relief.

 Keep an open mind when planning a table setting and strive to amaze your guests whenever they follow one of your invitations.
 And rest assured: Great table settings are memorable and lift even the humblest of meals.